Distance As A Function Of Time Graph

 Speed = Distance / Time

 On a distance-time graph, speed is represented by the slope of the line.
 The slope is calculated as the change in distance divided by the change in time.
-Therefore, a straight line on a distance-time graph indicates constant speed, while a curved line signifies changing speed (acceleration or deceleration).
+So, a straight line on a distance-time graph indicates constant speed, while a curved line signifies changing speed (acceleration or deceleration).

 Historical Context

 The use of graphs to represent motion dates back to the 14th century with the work of scholars like Nicole Oresme, who used graphical representations to analyze the change in qualities, including motion.
-However, the development of modern distance-time graphs is closely linked to the rise of classical mechanics in the 17th century, spearheaded by figures like Galileo Galilei and Isaac Newton.
+That said, the development of modern distance-time graphs is closely linked to the rise of classical mechanics in the 17th century, spearheaded by figures like Galileo Galilei and Isaac Newton.
 Their work on motion, velocity, and acceleration laid the groundwork for the mathematical representation of movement, leading to the widespread use of graphs as analytical tools.

 Interpreting Different Sections of a Distance-Time Graph